 It is important for prospective lenders to understand the various steps of the due diligence process.

-Let me talk you though the due diligence process.
+Let me talk you through the due diligence process.

 How does the platform do its due diligence on which loans to list?

 Generally, there are 5 key steps to the due diligence.
 Different P2P property lending platforms will have different processes, but what is discussed below is the process at Blend Network:

 - Meeting the borrower and visiting the site: We like to say that eyes tell more than balance sheets.By meeting the borrower and discussing the project, we are able to get a good understanding of whether the borrower can deliver the project he/she is promising.It is important to look at the borrower’s experience and track record, his/her team’s experience as well as similar projects he/she has done in the past.

 - Analyzing the project: Part of the due diligence process is to understand whether the project makes sense.This should include things such as analyzing the local property market, supply and demand, rental market, local schools, hospital and amenities, the borrower’s financials including his/her assets, liabilities and credit history.This will enable us to get a detailed picture and assess the project viability.